 How are your clients and prospects feeling about their most recent open enrollment season?

 While some employers experienced the usual challenges of open enrollment, 2020 had the added complication of administering open enrollment remotely, likely for the first time.
+That year HR teams had to decide whether to go active or passive enrollment.

 These frustrations are fresh in employers’ minds, making now the perfect time to start the conversation about tackling next open enrollment season.
 Offering them an efficient benefits technology solution, paired with strategic support for rollout and implementation, will help you keep your current customers happy and create an opening for winning new business.